Apogeum12/benchmark_ytLip/README.md

 # Benchmark simulating biological Neuron Model:
 Multicore cpu and gpu Benchmark.
 But in fact it is simulation hodgkin huxley model neuron.
 Where for computing Ordinary Differential Equations i used Differentiable ODE solver method.
-## First Version is as jupyter Notebook
-Download or clone repository, open directory benchmark_notebook and open  bench.ipynb in jupyterLab in the Anaconda app.
 ## Script
 Benchmark in script version for Linux:
 #### Installation